elastisys/compliantkubernetes/docs/quality-criteria.md

 - ... without compromising our security posture

     - Feature has good and well-understood access control towards Application Developer
-    - Feature does not expose platform to additional risk (needs escalated privilegies that were not analyzed, etc.)
+    - Feature does not expose platform to additional risk (needs escalated privileges that were not analyzed, etc.)
     - Feature has good and well-understood security patching
     - Feature has good and well-understood upgrades
     - Feature has good and well-understood business continuity, i.e., high availability or self-healing